 Quorum for the Committee means a majority of the appointed members, unless otherwise provided for in this Policy.
 There must be a student majority and at least three students and one faculty/staff able to serve.

-Registered Student Organization (RSO) is a group, composed mainly of, and directed by, students, consisting of at least four (4) students, and which has filed all appropriate registration forms with the Center for Leadership and Involvement and meets the eligibility criteria for registration.
+Registered Student Organization (RSO) is a group, composed mainly of, and directed by, students, consisting of at least four (4) students, and which has filed, and had approved, all appropriate registration forms with the Center for Leadership & Involvement and meets the eligibility criteria for registration.

 Reporter is the person, as allowed in this Policy, who brings forth information that may allege possible misconduct by an RSO.

 Respondent is the person or RSO about whom or against which an allegation of possible misconduct is brought forth.

 School day means any day on which classes normally meet, including finals week, but excluding summer session.

 Student, for the purposes of this Policy, is any person who is registered for study at the University for the current academic period.
 A person shall be considered a student during any period that follows the end of an academic period the student has completed until the last day for registration for the next succeeding academic period, except that a student from the spring academic session, who is not attending any summer session, shall remain classified as a student, for purposes of this Policy, until the last day for registration for the succeeding fall academic period.